 - Make sure to change your password into something you can remember (in your account settings).

-Choose the package which is most suitable to your needs, and choose a payment method.
+Select the package that is most suitable for your needs and choose a payment method.
 Lastly, finish the transaction.

 Depending on the method of payment, you will receive your PlagPoints automatically within 5 minutes to 3 days.